Snapchat Best Friends Planets: Full Order & Meaning

 Mercury #1 Your closest friend — you exchange the most Snaps and chats.
 "If someone is my Mercury, I must be theirs too." ❌ Not always.
 Each Solar System is independent.
 You might be their Venus or Jupiter.

-Venus #2 Second closest friend — frequent interaction, but not top spot.
-“Only one person can be Venus.” ❌ You can appear as Venus in several people’s systems simultaneously.
+Venus #2 Second closest friend — frequent interaction, but not the top spot.
+"Only one person can be Venus." ❌ You can appear as Venus in several people's systems simultaneously.

 Earth #3 Third on the list — consistent communication but less frequent.
 "Planets represent mutual rankings." ❌ Rankings are one-way; your view ≠ theirs.